 Hello MARLOW Friends,

-Also the weather gods provided us with many facettes of their broad repertoire.
-Spring time type weather with decent warmth, blue skies and beaming sunshine alternated with autumn like temperatures, rain showers and strong winds.
-In Marstrand (Sweden) we could not even dock the boat in the harbour right away since the storm was too strong.
-Once we had finally made it the harbour master let us take off again since he was afraid of his swimming pontoons.
+Also, the weather gods provided us with many facets of their broad repertoire.
+Springtime type weather with decent warmth, blue skies, and beaming sunshine alternated with autumn-like temperatures, rain showers, and strong winds.
+In Marstrand (Sweden), we could not even dock the boat in the harbour right away since the storm was too strong once we had finally made it the harbour master let us take off again since he was afraid of his swimming pontoons.

 Jutta & Thomas